Here’s what you need to know before you buy a front-facing baby carrier.

 One way of helping your baby to look around is to carry them on your front, facing outwards looking at the world.
 But there are many conflicting opinions about when and whether this carrying position is suitable.

 How do you tell when your baby is ready to face outwards?
-Is outward facing comfortable?
-Is it ergonomic?
-Is it safe?
-What should I look out for?
+Is outward-facing comfortable?
+Is front-facing ergonomic?
+Is it safe to carry your baby facing outwards?
 What are the alternatives?
-We’re here to tell you what do you really need to know about outwards facing babywearing.

-WHEN CAN I CARRY MY BABY FACING OUTWARDS?
+WHEN CAN I USE A FRONT-FACING BABY CARRIER?

 IS OUTWARDS FACING COMFORTABLE?